rubenschuckit/personal-website-11ty/posts/2023-year-in-review.md

 We started in Melbourne.
 From the outset, I can't emphasize enough that any trip you take to Australia _must_ include a tripe to Melbourne.
 Much like Chicago, it's not its country's biggest city.
 But it's full of exciting things to do, good urban scenery, and is a bit more relaxed than a country's hub city.

-Australia is the birthplace of Avocado Toast, a tasty treat that I love, so the first meal on our first morning in Melbourne was fittingly a delicious Avocado Toast.
+Australia is the birthplace of avocado toast, a tasty treat that I love, so the first meal on our first morning in Melbourne was fittingly a delicious avocado toast.
 From there we gained a top-level view of the city by ascending 1,000 feet to the Melbourne Skydeck before walking through some shopping Arcades and the National Gallery.

-One thing that struck me about Australian cities is that there business districts (what they call the [CBD](https://en.wikipedia.org/wiki/Melbourne_central_business_district)) are  incredibly lively at night.
+One thing that struck me about Australian cities is that their business districts (what they call the [CBD](https://en.wikipedia.org/wiki/Melbourne_central_business_district)) are  incredibly lively at night.
 Some American cities certainly get a lot of action after work lets out, but traditionally it's in a part of the city outside of where the offices are.
 Not so in Australia.

 Separately, Lauren was able to satisfy her interest in prisons (try not to read too much into that) by touring many historical British prisons in Australia and I was able to satisfy my interest in aviation by getting to fly in a  737 simulator!